mongodb/specifications/source/auth/tests/mongodb-oidc.md

 **2.4 Invalid Client Configuration with Callback**

-- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `ENVIRONMENT:bad`.
+- Create a `MongoClient` configured with an OIDC callback and auth mechanism property `ENVIRONMENT:test`.
 - Assert it returns a client configuration error.

 ### (3) Authentication Failure